pstaender/laravel-api-react-frontend-boilerplate/README.md

   * `/frontend`: SPA js application
   * `/scripts`: script for building js app

+## Translations

+With `npm run i18n` translations will be collected from php and jsx files, and translated via deepl (ensure you have `DEEPL_AUTH_KEY` set in as env or in `.env`).

+You can define custom values to be used for deepl translation in `/i18/yaml/$lang.yml`.
+You can also define custom translations in `/i18/yaml/custom_translations.yml` which will be applied to the end of the process and will be used as final value (helpful if deepl generates inaccurate translations).

 ## Setup

 Copy `api/.env.example` to `api/.env`, change values for your setup (name, db etc…), then: